 We have taken care to collect, capture and cross-reference the information on this website as accurately as possible.
 It should, however, be recognised that some types of information listed change frequently.
 It is inevitable that some of the information will be incorrect at source or become outdated after publication.
 We, therefore, take no responsibility for the accuracy of the information on this website.
 Where practical we reference and link to the original source reports.

-Where appropriate, the website references and links to the original source reports.
-The website may also be updated throughout the year.
-If you notice any errors or omissions, please contact us at firstname.lastname@example.org so that we may correct the website.
+If you notice any errors or omissions, contact us so that we may correct them.

 The website is organised in a hierarchical manner.
 Departments and other public (state-owned) entities are listed primarily according to reporting structure.

 At the first level, all departments and entities are arranged by government ‘cluster’.
 In June 2014, the Presidency announced new ministerial clusters, intended to improve coordination within government.
 The new ministerial clusters contain significant overlap of departments (i.e. many ministers/departments belong to more than one cluster), which does not offer a convenient way of organising the website.
-Therefore, we have generally followed the naming and organisation of clusters as contained in the Consolidated Financial Statements — Annual Financial Statements 31 March 2015 (ISBN: 978-0-621-44109-3) published by the National Treasury.
-These clusters are:
+Therefore we generally follow the naming and organisation of clusters as contained in the Consolidated Financial Statements — Annual Financial Statements published by the National Treasury each year.
+The relevant clusters are:

 Within clusters, departments are organised alphabetically, each followed by any entities reporting to that department (also in alphabetical order).

 The website also offers a comprehensive search function allowing you search for any department or entity name, government official or any other text.

 Contact details, overviews and particulars of office bearers are updated primarily via an annual survey that we conduct with all departments and public entities.
 The latest survey took place from April to June 2018 and the information should be considered up to date during this period.